f3bolarinwa/MLOps-project---ML_pipeline_automated_scoring_and_monitoring/README.md

 # Project: Automating ML Model Pipeline Scoring and Monitoring

-A program requirement for Machine Learning DevOps Engineer Nanodegree @ Udacity School of Artificial Intelligence

 ## Project Description

 In this project, I built a dynamic risk assessment system to predict client attrition for a company.
 I created a system for continuous data ingestion, model scoring and drift assessment, model re-training and re-deployment.
 I ensured continuous model monitoring and reporting with API, ML diagnostics for latency, dependency, data integrity and stability issues.
 I automated the entire ML pipeline using Cronjob to ensure minimal manual intervention.